asquare14/Git-Cheat-Sheet/main.md

 `$ git commit --amend (if you want to amend your commit message)`
  - If you want to edit your commit message.

+`$ git commit -a --amend -C HEAD`
+ - Add all the untracked files to the last commit without changing the commit message.

 `$ git push origin <branch name>`
  - (eg: $ git push origin master).
 Push your changes.